Nooralhaq Nasimi

-Dr. Nooralhaq Nasimi HonDSS(RHUL) (born 1967) is a former refugee who fled Afghanistan with his family, and who now campaigns for refugee rights in Europe and his former home country.
+Nooralhaq Nasimi HonDSS(RHUL) (born 1967) is a former refugee who fled Afghanistan with his family, and who now campaigns for refugee rights in Europe and his former home country.
 In 1999, immediately after arriving in the UK, he founded the Afghanistan and Central Asian Association (ACAA), a charity dedicated to helping refugees in London to integrate.
 In 2011 he founded the European Campaign for Human Rights in Afghanistan, an organisation dedicated to raising awareness of the plight of Afghans worldwide.
 He currently serves as the director of the Afghanistan and Central Asian Association based in Hounslow, London.

 Early life and education

 Nasimi was born in Ghorband a district of Parwan Province in the Northeast of Kabul, Afghanistan.
 He then moved to Pul-e Khomri where he spent the rest of his childhood.
 At the age of 18, Nasimi won a scholarship to Rostov-on-Don to study mechanical engineering.
 Following this, he returned to Afghanistan where he worked in a logistics firm as a mechanic.

 Nasimi grew up witnessing the invasion of Afghanistan by the USSR, and aged 21 he was conscripted.
 He served 4 years as a soldier with the Afghan Army in Wardak Province, distributing food, water, newspapers and running workshops about equality for soldiers.
 After completion of his military service, in 1989 he received a scholarship to study engineering in Volgograd Polytechnic Institute and then moved to Baku, Azerbaijan to study International Law.
 He concluded his studies in Odesa where he met his wife Mahboba who was also studying there.
 On completion of his studies he was awarded both an MA in Law and PhD in Political Science from Odesa University.

-After returning to Afghanistan in 1978, one year after Taliban takeover, his high level of education in conjunction with the spent spent studying in the former USSR made him and his family a target for Taliban persecution.
+After returning to Afghanistan in 1998, one year after Taliban takeover, his high level of education in conjunction with the spent spent studying in the former USSR made him and his family a target for Taliban persecution.
 In 1999 Nasimi fled Afghanistan with his young family.
 After a three month journey through Hungary, Slovakia, Austria, Germany, the Netherlands and Belgium, he and his family crossed the English channel, spending 12 hours locked in the back of a refrigerated container before arriving in Dover and claiming asylum in the United Kingdom.